Equitable Mortgage vs Registered Mortgage: Which One Should You Choose?

 FAQs

 Q.1.
-Can an equitable mortgage be converted into a registered mortgage?
+What is the main difference between an equitable mortgage and a registered mortgage?

-A. Registering a mortgage typically takes between 7 to 15 working days, depending on the state, availability of documents, and sub-registrar office schedules.
+A. Registering a mortgage typically takes between 7 and 15 working days, depending on the state, document availability and the schedule of the sub-registrar office.
+Processing times may vary across locations.

 Disclaimer: